cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 If a specific query selector is needed to attach an event create a new classname with a ```js-``` prefix.
 Using that only for javascript event attachment makes it obvious to a developer only concerned with layout that they are affecting javascript when they are modifying HTML.

+# Global event tracking

+These are events that are tracked every time we spin up a new page.

 ## Accordion clicks

 These events are attached to any of our accordion elements which can be on any page.